-Through the ages a philosophical tug-of-war has gone on between those who prefer to consider God as possessing limitless, divine qualities, and those who prefer to think of God as being unthinkable–as being utterly beyond anything that can be conceptualized or spoken.
+Through the ages a philosophical tug-of-war has gone on between those who prefer to consider God as possessing limitless, divine qualities, and those who prefer to think of God as being unthinkable, utterly beyond anything that can be conceptualized or spoken.
 These two aspects are called Saguna (with qualities) and Nirguna (without qualities).
-The yogi knows that both are true, but the philosophers insist on holding to one and rejecting the other, or declaring one to be higher or more accurate than the other.
+The yogi knows that both are true, but many philosophers insist on holding to one and rejecting the other, or declaring one to be higher or more accurate than the other.
 Consequently Vyasa has this twelfth chapter open with these words:

 The path of the formless

 Controlling all the senses.
 Samniyamyendriyagramam means both subduing and controlling–that is, disciplining–the senses and powers of the body and mind (indriyas).
 Asceticism is the key trait of those that seek God, either saguna or nirguna.
 But they do not consider themselves as being in any way self-denying.
 Just the opposite: they see their way of life as real freedom from the bondages so avidly sought and cherished by the world.
-They do not grin and bear it, they rejoice with thankful hearts that they have found the key to a wider and freer life.
+They do not grin and bear it; they rejoice with thankful hearts that they have found the key to a wider and freer life.

 In The Scent of Water, Elizabeth Goodge wrote about a medieval thief who reformed and became a hermit.
 He helped build a church and did all the woodcarving.
-At the back of church in an obscure place he carved his self-portrait showing himself wearing a crown of thorns.
+At the back of the church in an obscure place he carved his self-portrait showing himself wearing a crown of thorns.
 But the observant saw that there was a gap between the thorns and the surface of the carving, and when they put their fingers inside, by touch they could tell that beneath the crown of thorns he was really wearing a crown of roses.
 That was his secret.
 The world saw him as penitent and self-denying, but in reality he was crowned with joy.

 The way of Form (Saguna Brahman)